TheGuillotine/basic-ronin-contract-viewer/README.md

 ## Note

-This application only performs "read" operations on the blockchain and does not require any wallet connection or signing of transactions.
-It's completely safe to use as it only fetches public information from the blockchain.
+These applications only perform "read" operations on the blockchain and do not require any wallet connection or signing of transactions.
+They're completely safe to use as they only fetch public information from the blockchain.